Bound entangled singlet-like states for quantum metrology: Acknowledgments

 We thank R.~Augusiak, O.~G\"uhne, P.~Horodecki, R.~Horodecki, J.~Ko\l ody\'nski, A.~Rutkowski, and J.~Siewert for discussions.
-We acknowledge the support of the EU (COST Action CA15220, QuantERA CEBBEC, QuantERA eDICT), the Spanish MCIU (Grant No. PCI2018-092896), the Spanish Ministry of Science, Innovation and Universities and the European Regional Development Fund FEDER through Grant No. PGC2018-101355-B-I00 (MCIU/AEI/FEDER, EU), the Basque Government (Grant No. IT986-16), and the National Research, Development and Innovation Office NKFIH (Grant No. K124351, No. KH129601, No. KH125096, No. 2019-2.1.7-ERA-NET-2020-00003).
-G.T. thanks a Bessel Research Award of the Humboldt Foundation.
+We acknowledge the support of the EU (COST Action CA15220, QuantERA CEBBEC, QuantERA eDICT), the Spanish MCIU (Grant No. PCI2018-092896), the Spanish Ministry of Science, Innovation and Universities and the European Regional Development Fund FEDER through Grant No. PGC2018-101355-B-I00 (MCIU/AEI/FEDER, EU), the Basque Government (Grant No. IT986-16), and the National Research, Development and Innovation Office NKFIH (Grant No. K124351, No. KH129601, No. KH125096, and No. 2019-2.1.7-ERA-NET-2020-00003).
+We thank the ``Frontline'' Research Excellence Programme of the NKFIH (Grant No. KKP133827).
+G.T. is grateful for a Bessel Research Award of the Humboldt Foundation.